 - Open space: The image should not be overcrowded and must have some open area where we can add our report name or message and PWNA logo.

-- Subject matter: PWNA recommends images related to landscapes and nature, Native designs such as jewelry, pottery, basketry, beadwork, feathers, dreamcatchers, or other Native items you make.
+- Subject matter: For digital photos, PWNA accepts subject matter related to reservation landscapes in South Dakota, North Dakota, Montana, Wyoming, Arizona, New Mexico and/or Utah.
+For digital photos of any Native-made art form that you created, PWNA accepts subject matter related to jewelry, pottery, basketry, beadwork, feathers, dreamcatchers, or other Native items that you made.
 Images featuring “real” people will not qualify because of legal requirements for permissions and reproduction.
-The one exception is if the contestant creates a painting that portrays a “real” person in this case, only the contestant’s permission is required for reproduction.
+The one exception is if the contestant creates a painting that portrays a “real” person; in this case, only the contestant’s permission is required for reproduction.